graphistry/graphistry-helm/charts/values-overrides/examples/gke/README.md

 **DCGM profiling error on COS nodes**: The DCGM profiling module is incompatible with GKE Container-Optimized OS (COS).
 If `dcgm-exporter` is in CrashLoopBackOff, apply the configmap patch that disables profiling metrics (see the DCGM fix section earlier in this guide).

 **GKE GPU driver version**: GKE auto-installs GPU drivers by default.
-If you need a specific driver version (e.g., R570 for CUDA 12.8), use `--gpu-driver-version=disabled` at cluster creation and install the driver manually via DaemonSet (see the R570 Driver Install section earlier in this guide).
+If you need a specific driver version (e.g., R575+ for CUDA 12 or R590+ for CUDA 13), use `--gpu-driver-version=disabled` at cluster creation and install the driver manually via DaemonSet (see the GPU Driver Install section earlier in this guide).

 **n1-highmem-4 resource pressure**: PGO backup pods may stay Pending on `n1-highmem-4` instances due to insufficient CPU.
 Use `n1-highmem-8` or larger.